gethinode/hinode/content/en/blog/pagination.md

                             # Not used in the other paginator options.
 ```

 The accompanying comments should provide sufficient explanation.
-The following sections shows screenshots of the different `paginator` options.
+The following sections show screenshots of the different `paginator` options.

 ### buttons